What is Snoring?

 - Nasal problems: Chronic nasal congestion or a deviated septum may contribute to your snoring.

-Depending on the cause(s) of your snoring, symptoms may include:
+Depending on the cause(s) of your snoring, there can be many adverse side effects including:

 - Noise during sleep